JonAbrams/SpaceAce/README.md

 const rootSpace = new Space({ initialState: true, todoList: { todos: [] } });
 ```

-If you have a space, and want to create a child space, call `actions.space({ ... initialState })` or
+If you have a space, and want to create a child space, call `parentSpace.subSpace({ ... initialState })` or
-`actions.space('keyName')`.
+`parentSpace.subSpace('keyName')`.
 If a string is provided, the space will attach to the specified key of
 the current space.